danelahman/tempore-lang/README.md

   | ...
 ```

 The return case runs when the handled program returns a value `x`.
-An
+An operation
-operation case runs when the handled program calls the operation; `p` is the
+case runs when the handled program calls the operation; `p` is the
-argument and `k` the continuation, resumed with `continue k with result`.
+argument/parameter and `k` the continuation, resumed with `continue k with
+result`.
 Operations without a case are forwarded to the enclosing handler.

 An operation case need not have exactly the grade of the operation: it
 suffices that its grade is a sub-grade of the operation's grade composed with